 Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 Interest income from these financial assets is included in finance income using the effective interest rate method.
-Any gain or loss arising on derecognition is recognised directly in the consolidated statement of profit or loss and presented in other gains/losses, net together with foreign exchange gains and losses.
-Impairment losses are presented as separate line item in the consolidated statement of profit or loss.
+Any gain or loss arising on derecognition is recognised directly in the consolidated statement of profit or loss and presented in other gains, net together with foreign exchange gains and losses.
+Impairment losses are grouped under "general and administrative expenses" and presented as separate line items under Note 6 in the consolidated statement of profit or loss.